Hindi: India

+Although there is no specification of a national language in the constitution, it is a widely held belief that Hindi is the national language of India.
+This is often a source of friction and contentious debate.
+In 2010, the Gujarat High Court clarified that Hindi is not the national language of India because the constitution does not mention it as such.

 Fiji

-Outside Asia, the Awadhi language (an Eastern Hindi dialect) with influence from Bhojpuri, Bihari languages, Fijian and English is spoken in Fiji.
-It is an official language in Fiji as per the 1997 Constitution of Fiji, where it referred to it as "Hindustani", however in the 2013 Constitution of Fiji, it is simply called "Fiji Hindi" as the official language.
-It is spoken by 380,000 people in Fiji.
+Hindi is an official language in Fiji as per the 1997, 2012 and 2013 constitution's of Fiji.
+Two dialects of Hindi are spoken in Fiji, Standard Hindi and Fiji Hindi.
+The latter dialect traces its origins to Awadhi, an eastern Hindi dialect.
+However, Standard Hindi is the official variant of Hindi recognized by the constitution and used in all official purposes, education, media and businesses due to Fiji Hindi's lack of standardisation.
+Hindi is spoken by 380,000 people in Fiji.

 Nepal

 Hindi is spoken as a first language by about 77,569 people in Nepal according to the 2011 Nepal census, and further by 1,225,950 people as a second language.
 A Hindi proponent, Indian-born Paramananda Jha, was elected vice-president of Nepal.
 He took his oath of office in Hindi in July 2008.
-This created protests in the streets for 5 days; students burnt his effigies; there was general strike in 22 districts.
+This created protests in the streets for 5 days; students burnt his effigies, and there was a general strike in 22 districts.
 Nepal Supreme Court ruled in 2009 that his oath in Hindi was invalid and he was kept "inactive" as vice-president.
-An "angry" Jha said, “I cannot be compelled to take the oath now in Nepali.
-I might rather take it in English.”
+An "angry" Jha said, "I cannot be compelled to take the oath now in Nepali.
+I might rather take it in English."

 South Africa

 Hindi is a protected language in South Africa.
 According to the Constitution of South Africa, the Pan South African Language Board must promote and ensure respect for Hindi along with other languages.
-According to a doctoral dissertation by Rajend Mesthrie in 1985, although Hindi and other Indian languages have existed in South Africa for the last 125 years, there are no academic studies of any of them - of their use in South Africa, their evolution and current decline.
+According to a doctoral dissertation by Rajend Mesthrie in 1985, although Hindi and other Indian languages have existed in South Africa for the last 125 years, there are no academic studies of any of them – of their use in South Africa, their evolution and current decline.